project-imas/encrypted-core-data/README.md

 # Using EncryptedStoreFileManager
 In case of strong coupling with file system functions and others default conventions FileManager was introduced.

 Have a look at components:

 * EncryptedStoreFileManagerConfiguration
 * EncryptedStoreFileManager

 Various options are stored in Configuration.

-And FileManager could be bypaased to all functions as option.
+And FileManager could be passed to all functions as an option.

 ```
 NSDictionary *options = @{ EncryptedStore.optionFileManager : fileManager };